zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 - **(ICD) version**: Users must specify the version of the  International Classification of Diseases (ICD) that was used to code the certificate.
 The current supported version is ICD-11.

 - **Sex**: This attribute denotes the sex of the individual.
 The value "1" corresponds to Male, "2" corresponds to Female, and "9" corresponds to Unknown.
-Please note that while the tool accepts "M" for Male and "F" for Female at the input stage, it will automatically convert them to "1" and "2" respectively to align with the required ANACOD-3 output for subsequent stages of data management and visulatization.
+Please note that while the tool accepts "M" for Male and "F" for Female at the input stage, it will automatically convert them to "1" and "2" respectively to align with the required ANACOD-3 output for subsequent stages of data management and visualization.

 - **Date of birth and date of death**: Users should adhere to the specified date format when entering the dates of birth and death.

 - **Estimated age** When providing an estimated age for an individual, this attribute should be represented in the specified duration format.
 If only numbers are filled in the column, the tool will assume that the age is provided in years.

-- **Cause of Death**: This attribute can be completed in Part 1 and Part 2 using any of the following methods (i.e.either code, URI or text is sufficient for the system to function)
+- **Cause of Death**: This attribute can be completed in Part 1 and Part 2 using any of the following methods (either code, URI or text is sufficient for the system to function)

 	1. **Textual description**: Users have the option to provide a plain text description of the cause of death.
 In this case, they should fill in the corresponding columns in the input file, 	such as CauseOfDeathTextA, CauseOfDeathTextB, CauseOfDeathTextPart2, and so on.